n0-computer/blobs2/DESIGN.md

-# Blob store design
+# Blob store trade offs

-BLAKE3 hashed data and BLAKE3 verified streaming/bao are extremely deterministic.
+BLAKE3 hashed data and BLAKE3 verified streaming/bao are fully deterministic.

 The iroh blobs protocol is implemented in this spirit.
-Even for complex requests like requests that involve multiple ranges or entire hash sequences, for every request, there is exactly one sequence of bytes that is a valid answer.
-And the requester will notice if an answer is incorrect after at most 16 KiB of data.
+Even for complex requests like requests that involve multiple ranges or entire hash sequences, for every request, there is exactly one sequence of bytes that is the correct answer.
+And the requester will notice if data is incorrect after at most 16 KiB of data.

 So why is designing a blob store for BLAKE3 hashed data so complex?
 What are the challenges?

+## Terminology

+The job of a blob store is to store two pieces of data per hash, the actual data itself and an `outboard` containing the BLAKE3 hash tree that connects each chunk of data to the root.
+Data and outboard are kept separate so that the data can be used as-is.

 ## In memory store

 In the simplest case, you store data in memory.
-If you want to serve complete blobs, you just need a map from hash to data and outboard stored in a cheaply cloneable container like `bytes::Bytes`.
+If you want to serve complete blobs, you just need a map from hash to data and outboard stored in a cheaply cloneable container like [bytes::Bytes].
 Even if you want to also handle incomplete blobs, you use a map from hash and chunk number to (<= 1024 byte) data block, and that's it.
 Such a store is relatively easy to implement using a crate like [bao-tree] and a simple [BTreeMap] wrapped in a [Mutex].

 But the whole point of a blob store - in particular for iroh-blobs, where we don't have an upper size limit for blobs - is to store *a lot* of data persistently.
-So an in memory store won't do for all use cases.
+So while an in memory store implementation is included in iroh-blobs, an in memory store won't do for all use cases.

 ## Ok, fine.
 Let's use a database

 We want a database that works on the various platforms we support for iroh, and that does not come with a giant dependency tree or non-rust dependencies.
-So our current choice is an embedded database called `redb`.
+So our current choice is an embedded database called [redb].
 But as we will see the exact choice of database does not matter that much.

 A naive implementation of a block store using a relational or key value database would just duplicate the above approach.
 A map from hash and chunk number to a <= 1024 byte data block, except now in a persistent table.